Li Linsi: China's Mahatma Gandhi

 Li's life went sharply downhill after the outbreak of the Pacific War in December 1941, when Japanese invaders occupied the British and American controlled parts of the city in the wake of the attack on Pearl Harbor.
 Li's family lived in misery and was eventually separated from him due to his refusal to work for the Japanese occupiers.

 After the fall of the Shanghai International Settlement, the Jinan National University relocated out of Shanghai, but Li stayed.
 Known as China's Mahatma Gandhi, Li began to lead Shanghai intellectuals to fight Japanese invaders in a non-violent manner.

 Because he was a prominent public figure who served as a high-ranking education official, and had experience studying in Japan, the Japanese occupiers attempted to lure Li to their side, promising to appoint him as the Minister of Education or Minister of Examination if he agreed to work for them.
 Facing both temptation and intimidation, Li tried to find various excuses and refused in a mild yet determined manner.
 Li's non-violent strategy proved practical.

 During this period, Li did extensive research on Japanese and German military works.
-His research played an important role in China's anti-Japanese war.
+His research played an important role in the Second Sino-Japanese War.

 Li's non-violent philosophy inspired a vast crowd, not only the Chinese cultural elites, but also a new generation of students, as well as the Chinese masses and people from the international community.